sezzle/sezzle-shopware5/README.md

 ### Manual
 * Download the .zip or tar.gz file from `Sezzle's` github repository.
-* Unzip the file and follow the following instructions.
+* Just unzip the file and follow the following instructions.
 * Navigate to `Shopware` `[Shopware]/custom/plugins/` either through `SFTP` or `SSH`.
 * Copy `SwagPaymentSezzle` directory from unzipped folder to `[Shopware]/custom/plugins/`.
 * Login to `Shopware 5` Backend and navigate to `Configuration > Plugin Manager > Management > Installed`.